 - Spartanburg District Seven school buildings and facilities will be maintained to the highest standard, which includes routine cleaning throughout the day and evening.
-Hand washing and sanitizing stations will be properly stocked and signage encouraging physical distancing and general safety practices will remain in place.
+Hand washing and sanitizing stations will be properly stocked.

-- Spartanburg District Seven staff, to include custodians, cafeteria workers, bus drivers, and nurses will follow all cleaning protocols according to CDC and DHEC guidelines.
+- Spartanburg District Seven staff, including custodians, cafeteria workers, bus drivers, and nurses, will follow all cleaning protocols according to CDC and DHEC guidelines.

-- In coordination with DHEC, Spartanburg District Seven will continue its contact tracing process, monitor infection rates and any potential spread of COVID-19 in our schools or facilities, and adjust procedures and practices as necessary.
-District 7 will follow CDC and DHEC guidelines for quarantines and exclusions.
+- In coordination with DHEC, Spartanburg District Seven will follow CDC and DHEC guidelines for quarantines and exclusions.

 Policies or Practices Regarding CDC Recommendations